albino/shithead-ng/README.md

 ## important

+recent config changes:

+ - target_words option
+ - irc_channel changed to irc_channels

-shithead-ng has a new config option: target_words.
-Please see config.default.yml and update your config.yml accordingly.
-Without this parameter, shithead-ng will not work!
+If you do not update your config.yml file to reflect these changes, shithead-ng will not work!

 # shithead-ng